 Choosing the right foundation for your wedding reception is a crucial step in the design process.
 With so many Kansas City wedding venues to choose from, we’ve rounded up our top three favorites for a classic, elegant and romantic fete.
-Spoiler Alert, we may have included a few more favs for you to consider!

 If you love all things gold, this is the space for you.
 Gold chiavari chairs and uplighting look especially wonderful in the space.
 As for color, almost anything goes, from neutral palettes of white and green to colorful pinks, blushes, marsala, navy and purples.